Transgender history: Chile

+During the Spanish colonization era, Antonio de Erauso, born Catalina de Arauso, dressed as a man to fight in the Arauco War and was known as "the ensign nun".
+After being expelled from a convent in San Sebastián, Erauso set sail for the New World as a man to fight against Mapuche armies in 1619.
+Erauso was decorated for bravery and awarded the rank of ensign, with no one doubting Erauso's sex.
+In 1623 Erauso revealed the true story, and after a medical examination to prove virginity, Erauso was sent to Spain, and was interviewed by King Philip IV of Spain and Pope Urban VIII, who granted Erauso the right to be treated as a man.

-In March 1973, the first sexual reassignment surgery in Latin America took place in Chile, when Marcia Torres underwent it in a Santiago hospital.
+In March 1973, the first gender-affirming surgery in Latin America took place in Chile, when Marcia Torres underwent it in a Santiago hospital.
 This took place just months before the 1973 Chilean coup d'état, and the new dictatorship under Augusto Pinochet began adopting policies which criminalized and marginalized the activities of gay and trans people.
 Torres acquired the changed identity documents she sought from the courts after her surgery.

 In 2018, President Sebastián Piñera signed the Gender Identity Law, which allows transgender people over age 14 "to update their names on legal documents and guarantees their right to be officially addressed according to their true gender."

 Colombia

 In December 2018, Davinson Stiven Erazo Sánchez was charged with the murder of Anyela Ramos Claros, a transgender woman, as a gender-based hate crime.
 Under the Rosa Elvira Cely law, feminicide, defined as "the killing of a woman because of her gender, or where there were previous instances of violence between the victim and the accused, including sexual violence," was made punishable by a prison sentence of 20 to 50 years.
 Claros was only the second transgender woman to have her murderer punished under this law.